mschoeffel/Spring-Hibernate/src/spring/FinalCRUD/README.md

 This is the final project that tries to combine every basic the Spring framework hast to offer.\
 So the project is about a webbased CRUD application created with Spring Boot.\
 The application can create read update and delete employees from the database with Hibernate.\
-All the operations are called via REST (POST, GET, PUT, DELETE and OPTIONS)\
+All the API operations are called via REST (POST, GET, PUT, DELETE)\
 To add security to the application only authorized users from the database have role based access to specific routes.

 So this little project contains the following basics of Spring: